 Instant use

-Most saving accounts can be opened in a matter of minutes.
-No matter if you are applying for one online or in person, you should expect your account to be operational instantly.
+Most savings accounts can be opened in minutes.
+Whether you apply for one online or in person, you should expect your account to be operational instantly.

 No minimum balance or deposit

-Saving money doesn’t always go as planned, which means that you won’t always be able to make the same payments as you planned.
+Saving money doesn’t always go as planned, so you won’t always be able to make duplicate payments as planned.
 At the same time, you never know when an emergency might pop out.
-For these reasons, it’s best to find an account that has no minimum deposit or balance requirements, so you can save up as much as you want whenever you want.
+For these reasons, it’s best to find an account that has no minimum deposit or balance requirements so you can save up as much as you want whenever you want.

 CDIC insurance

-The Canada Deposit Insurance Corporation is an important government institution of Canada which licenses and regulates banks.
+The Canada Deposit Insurance Corporation is an important government institution in Canada that licenses and regulates banks.
 Banks who are members of the CDIC offer coverage to their customers.
-Simply put, in case the account vanishes for some reason or the bank goes down, you will be reimbursed with up to CAD 100K.
+If the account vanishes for some reason or the bank goes down, you will be reimbursed with up to CAD 100K.

 Ability to transfer funds from other accounts

-Most people want to transfer funds out of their chequing bank account directly into their savings account.
+Most people want to transfer funds from their chequing bank account directly into their savings account.
 You should be able to do this.
-Once you’ve received your monthly paycheck and you’ve organized your finances, you can instantly set aside how much you can save.
+Once you’ve received your monthly paycheck and organized your finances, you can instantly set aside how much you can save.

 No ongoing fees